 - 1. Commendable Performance Report (CPR)-the administration of teachers may complete a CPR for a substitute at any time.
 This report will be forwarded to the substitute by the Substitute Services office. - 2.
-Unsatisfactory Performance/Behavior Report (UBR) - A. The school administration is requested to complete an Unsatisfactory Performance Report for all incidents that reflect unacceptable professional behavior or performance of duties. - B. Recommendations for further action by the Manager of Substitute Services should be included in the report. - C. Written documentation from the school must accompany all UBRs. - D. A 'No Show' is recorded as a UBR but does not require written documentation from the school.
-Two 'No Shows' may result in termination. - E. An Unsatisfactory Performance Report may require an appointment with the Manager of Substitute Services to discuss the incident. - 1.
+Unsatisfactory Performance/Behavior Report (UBR) - A. The school administration is requested to complete an Unsatisfactory Performance Report for all incidents that reflect unacceptable professional behavior or performance of duties. - B. Recommendations for further action by the Manager of Substitute Services should be included in the report. - C. Written documentation from the school must accompany all UBRs. - D. An Unsatisfactory Performance/Behavior Report may require an appointment with the Manager of Substitute Services to discuss the incident. - 1.
 The Manager will determine if the substitute will be kept in rotation on SmartFindExpress. - 2.
 Seriousness of the charge is the determining factor of continued employment. - 3.
 If a substitute receives more than one (1) UBR during a period of 12 months, termination may follow. - 4.
-Three (3) UBRs in a period of three (3) years or less may result in termination. - F. Written rebuttal may be attached or given to the Manager of Substitute Services. - G. Reports are submitted at the school's convenience; therefore, a delay may occur between the incident and the actual report.
+Three (3) UBRs in a period of three (3) years or less may result in termination. - E. A 'No Show' is recorded as a UBR but does not require written documentation from the school.
+Two 'No Shows' may result in termination. - F. UBR's are mailed to the substitute teacher. - G. Written rebuttal may be attached or submitted to the Manager of Substitute Services. - H. Reports are submitted at the school's convenience; therefore, a delay may occur between the incident and the actual report.
 This illustrates the need to keep good documentation on your teaching assignments.